 The entrance protocol takes longer than other New England casinos.
-Upon arrival, At either entrance, every player and employee must stand in front of a thermal camera.
-You briefly pull your mask down to have their temperature and picture taken, which is over in less than five seconds.
+Upon arrival, every player and employee must stand in front of a thermal camera at either entrance.
+Then, guests briefly pull their masks down to have staff take their temperature and picture, which is over in less than five seconds.
 However, if it’s busy, lines will form, slowing down the process.
 But wait, there’s more.

 Step two also takes about 5 seconds per person by inserting your license in a small reader.
 Twin River can now follow capacity guidelines as well as enact Covid Tracking procedures.
 Remember to do this as you leave.

 As I walked the top floor casino, I noticed machines shut off and plexiglass between machines.
 I noticed that in banks of 5 slot machines or more, plexiglass was used to separate two end machines or other groups of machines to offer more slots available.
 These plexiglass separators seemed homemade, complete with stands (that look like they are missing the umbrella) and red tape applied by Twin River staff.
 As odd as they looked, they worked well.

 Slots, Slots and More Slots

 Twin River Casino has always seemed to have a bad reputation when it comes to cleanliness.
 Maybe it goes back to the Greyhound racing days and all those loser pari-mutuel tickets on the floor.
 But it is much cleaner, especially with no smoking throughout.
 It smells better, too.